-To ascertain an accurate status of the property, it's our duty to first perform a thorough inspection.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are there and are in the shape a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the floor plan, ensuring the square footage is proper and conveying the layout of the property.
-Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the property.
+To ascertain an accurate status of the property, it's our responsibility to first perform a thorough inspection.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the condition a typical person would expect them to be.
+To make sure the stated square footage is accurate and describe the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the property.

-Appraisers can tell you a lot about the neighborhoods in which they work.
-We thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
-By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, an additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately portray the features of subject.
+Appraisers can tell you a lot about the communities in which they appraise.
+They thoroughly understand the value of specific features to the residents of that area.
+Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the property in question.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.

-In the case of income producing properties - rental houses for example - we may use a third way of valuing a property.
-In this situation, the amount of revenue the real estate produces is factored in with other rents in the area for comparable properties to derive the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use an additional method of valuing real estate.
+In this situation, the amount of revenue the property generates is factored in with income produced by comparable properties to give an indicator of the current value.

-Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property could sell for in an open market.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property would likely sell for in an open marketplace.
-The bottom line is: An appraiser from MacBride Appraisal will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueDepending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from MacBride Appraisal will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.